2016 Florida Gators football team

 The 2016 Florida Gators football team represented the University of Florida in the sport of American football during the 2016 NCAA Division I FBS football season.
-The Gators played their home games at Ben Hill Griffin Stadium in Gainesville, Florida and competed in the Eastern Division of the Southeastern Conference (SEC).
+The Gators played their home games at Ben Hill Griffin Stadium in Gainesville, Florida, and competed in the Eastern Division of the Southeastern Conference (SEC).
 They were led by second-year head coach Jim McElwain.
 They finished the season 9–4, 6–2 in SEC regular season play to represent the Eastern Division in the SEC Championship Game where they lost to Alabama.
 They were invited to the Outback Bowl where they defeated Iowa.

-Previous season

-Going into the season, the Florida football program, under the new leadership of Jim McElwain, was largely thought of as undergoing a rebuilding process.
-However, the team raced to a 6–0 start to the season, including an upset win versus then-no. 3 Ole Miss 38–10.
-The following game at Missouri was the last game of 2015 for Will Grier, who was suspended the following week for taking a banned substance.
-Treon Harris was called to lead the offense for the rest of the season.
-With Harris as quarterback, the Gators won four out of their next five games, including 27–3 over rival Georgia and losing only to Western Division rival LSU 28–35.
-With a 9–7 win against Vanderbilt, the Gators captured their first SEC Eastern Division championship since 2012, and earned a berth in the SEC Championship Game for the first time since 2009.

-Florida's reenergized offense began to struggle toward the end of the season, as did the special teams.
-The Gators needed overtime to defeat Florida Atlantic, who finished 3–9 on the season.
-The Gators lost their final three games against rival Florida State, Alabama in the SEC Championship Game, and Michigan in the Citrus Bowl respectively, ending the season with a 10–4 record.

-Florida's turnaround season earned McElwain the 2015 SEC Coach of the Year award.
-McElwain was also in contention for the 2015 AFCA Coach of the Year award by virtue of winning the regional AFCA award.

 Schedule

 Florida announced its 2016 football schedule on October 29, 2015.
 The 2016 schedule consisted of seven home, five away, and one neutral site games in the regular season.
 The Gators were to host SEC foes Kentucky, LSU, Missouri, and South Carolina, and travel to Arkansas, Tennessee, and Vanderbilt.
 Florida played Georgia in Jacksonville, Florida.

 The Gators traveled to Arkansas for the first time since 2008.
 The team hosted two of its three non–conference games, including Massachusetts and North Texas from Conference USA.
 They were set to play Presbyterian, from the Big South Conference, but the game was canceled to make room for the makeup game against LSU.
 Florida traveled to Tallahassee for their final regular season game to play in–state rival Florida State from the Atlantic Coast Conference.